ganehag/pyup-alpine/README.md

 A Docker image to run PyUp using CRONd

 ## How to use it
-This version of PyUp supports GitLab using the fork from `LearntEmail/pyup`.
+This version of PyUp supports GitLab using the master branch from `pyupio/pyup` on GitHub.
-At the time of writing this support has not yet been merged into mainline.

 ## Example config
 The only thing required is a crontab file for `root`.
 This file then needs to